"To develop the Institute into a Centre of Excellence for Capacity Building and Training"

 With this backdrop amidst all challenges, MATI started organising and conducting various training programmes since 1990, under the leadership of Sh.
 S. K. Agnihotri, IAS, Commissioner of training.
 Other prominent officers who graced the post of Director were Sh.
 W.M.S Pariat, IAS, Sh.
 C. D. Kynjing, Sh.
 P. Kharkongor, IAS, and Smti R. V. Suchiang, IAS.

 From 2012 onwards, MATI is functioning under the able guidance of Smti .
 R. V. Suchiang, IAS as Director General and Sh.
 D. Vijay Kumar, IAS & Sh.
-A. Bhagotia, IAS as Director.
-Smti Sarika Aggarwal Synrem, IDAS, has assumed the charge as Director MATI w.e.f.
-September 2015.
+A. Bhagotia, IAS & Smti.
+Sarika Aggarwal Synrem, IDAS as Director.
+Shri Ram Kumar S, IAS, has assumed the charge as Director MATI w.e.f.
+November, 2020.

 MATI is involved in designing, conducting and organizing various training programmes, workshops, seminars, conferences, Panel discussions etc. based on the training needs analysis of various stakeholders.